montysecurity/sysmon-config/README.md

+# Changes from fork

+This fork does not log any DNS events (event code 22).
+As seen on lines 921-924.

 # sysmon-config | A Sysmon configuration file for everybody to fork #

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.